 - Anti-tamper / DRM: In general we don't recommend use of such solutions across any PC platforms, as they may impact disk usage and overall performance.
 Getting them fully functional in the Wine environment can take some time and add significant latency to getting your title supported.

 If you see any issues with your game on Proton not mentioned above, please report them to the Steamworks Forum

 , GitHub tracker

-, or through your Valve admin contact.
+, or through your Valve contact.
 We are constantly working on and improving Proton support, and your reports are incredibly helpful.